 Three decades ago, Canary Wharf was Dockland.
-It has transformed from an industrial East London wasteland and former shipping dockland to one of the world’s leading financial centres.
+It has been transformed from an industrial East London wasteland and former shipping dockland to one of the world’s leading financial centres.

 A high-powered fast growing, fast moving business and residential area which has an exciting future.
 Canary Wharf has a vibrant energy, which attracts those looking to explore new ideas, to embrace new fashions, to sample the latest culinary trends and to enjoy all the finer things in life.
 It has a 9-5 business buzz but it is also a brilliant place to call home.